egodigital/ego-cli/README.md

 };
 ```

-Run a host instace, by executing
+Run a host instance, by executing

 ```bash
 ego api